 This teaching and learning approach provides facilitated learning, practical exploration and peer learning.
 While classes will be run in Computer Laboratories to facilitate practical application in a game environment, concepts will also be discussed and worked through in a collaborative group context.

 Assessment Summary

 Examination (3 hours): 60%; In-semester assessment: 40%

-Assessment Task Value Due Date Lab Portfolio Submission 1 5% Friday 22nd August 2014, 12pm
+Assessment Task Value Due Date Lab Portfolio Submission 1 5% Friday, 12pm (midday) in Week 4

 Unit Schedule